Twofold Bay is the third deepest natural harbour in the southern hemisphere, a mecca for fishing, whale watching and diving.

 The bay covers an area of over 30 square kilometres with two distinct bights, Calle Calle Bay and Nullica Bay.

-During the spring, humpback whales often come right into the bay to feed and nurse their young on their long journey south to Antarctica.
+During spring, humpback whales often come right into the bay to feed and nurse their young on their long journey south to Antarctica.